abhianish0105/DSC180B-Q2-Project/README.md

 ## Running the Repository
+* The code in this repository runs our sentiment analysis code on a small test set of test tweets, the same code that was ran on our collected database of tweets retrieved from the Twitter API.
 * Run the following docker image inside a container:
   * tepatel/test_q2
 * To test the model on the test data: